philbertshea/tp/docs/DeveloperGuide.md

       Expected: First person in the list is deleted.
 Confirmation message is shown with their details.

    1. Test case: `del -i 0`<br>
-      Expected: Error message shown: “Invalid index.
-Index is not a non-zero positive integer.”
+      Expected: Error message shown: "Invalid index.
+Index must be a non-zero positive integer and within the range of listed records.”
 No deletion occurs.

    1. Test case: `del -i -1`<br>
    Expected: Error message shown: “Invalid input.”
 Possible issues shown (invalid range input or non-zero integer).
 No deletion occurs.